Noncommutative factorizations of higher sine functions in positive characteristic: Carlitz operators, motivic pairings, applications

 \section{Carlitz operators, motivic pairings, applications}

-The main result in this section establishes the noncommutative factorization of the higher dimensional Carlitz operators described in the introduction, culminating in Proposition \ref{theorem-factor}.
+The main result in this section establishes the non-commutative factorization of the higher dimensional Carlitz operators described in the introduction, culminating in Proposition \ref{theorem-factor}.
 This factorization is the main new innovation of this paper and leads directly to the applications on relations between polylogarithms discussed in the introduction.
-In order to develop the factorization, we study the Carlitz operators (mentioned just after the statement of Theorem A, see \S \ref{section-carlitz-operators} below) from the point of view of $t$-motives.
+In order to develop the factorization, we study the Carlitz operators (see \S \ref{section-carlitz-operators} below) from the point of view of $t$-motives.
 In Section \ref{section-carlitz-operators} we define and study the basic properties of these operators.
 Then in Section \ref{SS:Motivic Pairings} we review useful properties of $t$- and dual $t$-motives and the theory developed by the first author in \cite{GRE}.
-Then in Section \ref{SS:Noncom factorization} we use this motivic theory to prove the noncommutative factorization of these higher Carlitz operators.
-Finally, in Section \ref{section-noncommutative} we modify these operators and their factorization such that they give formulas in $\operatorname{End}_K(\GG_a^d(K))[\tau]$ rather than operators in $\operatorname{End}_K(\operatorname{End}_{K}(\GG_a^d(K)))[\tau]$ as in \cite{PEL5}.
+Then in Section \ref{SS:Noncom factorization} we use this motivic theory to prove the non-commutative factorization of these higher Carlitz operators.
+Finally, in Section \ref{section-non-commutative} we modify these operators and their factorization such that they give formulas in $\operatorname{End}_K(\GG_a^d(K))[\tau]$ rather than operators in $\operatorname{End}_K(\operatorname{End}_{K}(\GG_a^d(K)))[\tau]$ as in \cite{PEL5}.